Qnosin/Food-Game/README.md

 ## Bugs

-* Collision detection is not working as was intendent , in the future i will rebuild collision detection //  - [x] solved
+* <del>Collision detection is not working as was intendent , in the future i will rebuild collision detection</del> //  - [x] solved

 * Responsive design was not aplly in this project, dou to Using px unit and not apply media right now , it will be